 Creamy Mashed Cauliflower

 This creamy mashed cauliflower is so delicious you won’t even miss the potatoes!
 With a hint of cream cheese and milk, it has the perfect silky smooth texture.
-Perfect for the holidays or any day of the week!
+Perfect for the holidays or any day of the week.
+Gluten free and vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.